lulzzz/OrderMaker/README.md

-<strong>OrderMaker</strong> is Web Constructor provides the ability to create knowledge base or request management system any solutions based on forms and fields.
+<strong>OrderMaker</strong>  is web constructor that provides opportunity to make a knowledge base, query management system or any solutions based on forms and fields in a short time.

 Copyright (c) 2019 Oleg Bruev.
 All rights reserved.